 Watch from the Streets / Pipoca

 You don’t have to go it alone — we can help.
-My husband is a professional musician who has played in carnival for 20+ years, and I am a technical program manager that is accustomed to planning complex events.
-Let us take the stress out of planning, and let us plan a memorable — and safe — carnival experience for you.
+My husband is a professional musician who has played in carnaval for 20+ years, and I am a technical program manager accustomed to planning complex events.
+Let us take the stress out of planning, and let us plan a memorable — and safe — carnaval experience for you.
 From buying camarote tickets to securing your fantasia to planning your entire trip, we’ve got your back.
-Click through to learn more.